kinode-dao/kinode-book/src/apis/kinode_wit.md

 Throughout this book, readers will see references to [WIT](https://component-model.bytecodealliance.org/design/wit.html), the [WebAssembly Component Model](https://github.com/WebAssembly/component-model).
 WIT, or Wasm Interface Type, is a language for describing the types and functions that are available to a WebAssembly module.
 In conjunction with the Component Model itself, WIT allows for the creation of WebAssembly modules that can be used as components in a larger system.
-This standard has been under development for many years, and while still under construction, it's the perfect tool for building an operating-system-like environment for apps built in Wasm.
+This standard has been under development for many years, and while still under construction, it's the perfect tool for building an operating-system-like environment for Wasm apps.

 Kinode OS uses WIT to present a standard interface for Kinode processes.
 This interface is a set of types and functions that are available to all processes.